SANBI-TER-ECO/.github/profile/README.md

 Workflow to combine the National Invasive Alien Plant Survey 2024 data with the 2022 National Land Cover - to make an 8 class land cover.
 This forms the basis of a 9 class land cover that incorporates ecosystem condition data from a variety of sources.
 This is free to use as it contains no embargoed information.

+## Repositories for generating technical reports

+### Detailed summary of the RLE 2025 report

 ## Contributors

 Andrew Skowno, Maphale Monyeki, Anisha Dayaram, Shae-Lynn Hendricks, Kagiso Mogajane